The 2 Best Trace Minerals for Depression

 Try taking 30 mg of zinc per day and see how you do.

 Learn more about zinc in this three-part series.

 Taking these two mineral supplements can support your body in regulating blood sugar.
 And as a result, it might have some positive benefit when it comes to your mood, too.

 For depression, I find that the two minerals listed above are very helpful.
 When you combine those minerals with the keto diet and intermittent fasting?
 Even better.

-That is because both keto and intermittent fasting help to bring down insulin.
-And getting insulin to function properly again is key.
+That is because both keto and intermittent fasting help to bring down Fat Storing Hormone.
+And getting Fat Storing Hormone to function properly again is key.
 The basis of keto is eating low-carb and high-fat foods.
-Cutting back on carbs helps to lower insulin and bring your blood sugar back into balance.
+Cutting back on carbs helps to lower Fat Storing Hormone and bring your blood sugar back into balance.